-), introduced by Rep. Dennis Ross (R-Fla.) and Sen. Jeff Flake (R-Ariz.), which would prevent the government from mandating a PLA as a condition of winning federal or federally assisted construction contracts.
+), introduced by Rep. Ted Budd (R-North Carolina) and Sen. Todd Young (R-Indiana), which would prevent the government from mandating a PLA as a condition of winning federal or federally assisted construction contracts.

 • Legislative or executive measures to preserve full and open competition on public construction contracts requiring government neutrality regarding a contractor’s use of a PLA.

 • Federal construction contracts awarded based on sound and credible criteria, such as quality of work, experience and cost ─not a company’s union affiliation or willingness to execute a PLA.

 • Government-mandated PLAs and discriminatory PLA preferences on federal and federally-assisted construction projects.

 • Claims by PLA proponents that government mandates and preferences for PLAs will improve the economy and efficiency in federal contracting.

 A PLA is a project-specific collective bargaining agreement with multiple unions that is unique to the construction industry.
 The National Labor Relations Act permits construction employers to execute a PLA voluntarily, but when a PLA is mandated by a government agency, construction contracts can be awarded only to contractors and subcontractors that agree to the terms and conditions of the PLA.

 Typically, PLAs force contractors to recognize unions as the representatives of their employees on a job; use the union hiring hall to obtain workers; hire apprentices exclusively through union apprenticeship programs; pay fringe benefits into union-managed benefits and multi-employer pension programs; and obey the unions’ restrictive and inefficient work rules and job classifications.
 PLAs force employees to pay union dues, accept unwanted union representation and forfeit benefits earned during the life of a PLA project unless they join a union and become vested in union benefits plans.